Taking the Bogeyman Out of Program Evaluation

 - Devise plans for assessing whether the program is being enacted as designed so that adjustments can be made to improve fidelity or change elements that are difficult to implement, if necessary.

-- Use rigorous methods.
-Rigorous evaluation is a critical component of a continuous improvement process.
+Use rigorous methods.
+Rigorous program evaluation is a critical component of a continuous improvement process.
 A well-designed evaluation can save money if it reveals that a crucial part of a program is not working and you correct the problem or discontinue the component.